foopod/blog-3.0/_posts/2019-07-03-gospel-of-luke.md

 <br>
 <br>

 This was my first time doing any proper portraiture work.
 To be honest this was the closest thing I have ever had to a proper photography gig.
-So it was super daunting.
-But it was also lovely working with everyone and I got to meet a lot really cool people.
+It was daunting.
+But it was also lovely working with everyone and I got to meet a lot of cool people.

-This experience has been different to all my other photography experiences.
+This has been different to my other photography experiences.
 Normally I take photos for me, because I want to and because I find the subject interesting.
-This was not that.
-I'm not sure how to feel about it actually.
+I am not saying the subjects or the project wasn't interesting, because it was.
+But it was a differently feeling, its hard to describe.

 I understand that this is how people make a living from photography.
 But perhaps I'm more content to just do my own thing.
 At least for now.